stephenajulu/stephenajulu/README.md

 Hello there 👋🏽

 My name is Ajulu, an IT Professional, Writer, and Consultant.
-I run — [julzlabs](https://julzlabs.co), a tech firm that builds cutting-edge tech products and solutions while providing research, design, development, marketing, integration, and digital transformation services.
-I also run — [Julz Insight Holdings](https://julzinsight.co), a holding and investment firm that holds and invests in impactful cutting-edge products, brands, startups, and solutions.
+I run — [Julz Insight](https://julzinsight.co), a tech firm that builds cutting-edge tech products and solutions while providing research, design, development, marketing, integration, and digital transformation services.
+I also run — [Ajulu Holdings](https://julzinsight.co), a holding and investment firm that holds and invests in impactful cutting-edge products, brands, startups, and solutions.
 I'm passionate about learning, building, writing, and investing in interesting things.

 Currently building interesting products.
 Watch this space for updates.